In my own words...

 I was raised in former Yugoslavia in an atheistic home without any religious influence for the first 14 years of my life.
 As a young atheist, I was dedicated to disprove any religion and especially Christianity.
 But the more I studied, the more I became doubtful about atheistic claims.
 My faith in atheism started to crumble, and with all the evidence around me I couldn’t hold onto that belief anymore.

 In the years following my conversion I have experienced great works of God in my life.
 He preserved my life through army service so that I could return home safely as a veteran.
 I was able to see Him use my love of music, skateboarding and apologetics to share the gospel with many.
 Between 2002 and 2005 He opened a door so that I could go to Calvary Chapel Bible College Europe in Vajta, Hungary where I met my wife.
-And since, 2005 we have been on this journey together serving Jesus in Serbia, Idaho/the U.S., and now here in Edmonton.
+And since, 2005 we have journeyed together serving Jesus in Hungary, Serbia, Idaho/the U.S., and now here in Edmonton.